Learn all about the history of the UAE's flag, the meanings of each colour, and the reasons behind why it has its own day

-UAE National Flag Day falls on Tuesday November 3rd for 2020
+UAE National Flag Day will fall on Wednesday November 3rd for 2021.

 Created in 1971 for the country's formation, the flag of the UAE is a symbol of much pride for Emiratis.

 Way back on December 2nd, 1971, the late Sheikh Zayed Bin Sultan Al Nahyan declared the establishment of the United Arab Emirates as an independent country.
 On this day, he hoisted the new UAE flag to commemorate.

 Living in the Emirates, it's no surprise then, to see them raised high in the sky on homes, skyscrapers, pillars across the country.
 It's also not an unusual sight to see expats living here to adopt the flag and display it with pride.

 All about UAE Flag Day

 The UAE flag has its own day dedicated to it, with November 3rd every year marked as UAE Flag Day.
 It is a day to restore the flag's values, which is a symbol of the country's unity and greatness, and represents our aspirations for a better future for the people of the UAE.
 For 2021, the occasion will take place on a Wednesday.

 Did you know?
 UAE Flag Day on November 3rd also coincides with the accession anniversary of President His Highness Sheikh Khalifa Bin Zayed Al Nahyan to the presidency of the country.